Michigan Finally Gets A Bounce

 Washington 29, No. 14 Brigham Young 17

-At Seattle, Rashaan Shehee ran for two first-half TDs, Shane Fortney threw for one and ran for antoher as the Huskies (1-1) stopped BYU's passing whiz Steve Sarkisian (23-of-35 for 279 yards and two TDs).
+At Seattle, Rashaan Shehee ran for two first-half TDs and Shane Fortney threw for one and ran for another as the Huskies (1-1) stopped BYU's passing whiz Steve Sarkisian (23-of-35 for 279 yards and two TDs).

 The Huskies had eight sacks and Jerry Jensen tackled Sarkisian for a safety with 1:21 to go.
-Shehee had 131 yards on 21 carries.
 BYU is 2-1.

 No. 15 Auburn 45, Mississippi 28

-At Oxford, Miss., Dameyune Craig threw three TD passes and Fred Beasley ran for two in the fourth quarter for the Tigers (3-0).
+At Oxford, Miss., Dameyune Craig threw three TD passes and Fred Beasley ran for two fourth-quarter scores for the Tigers (3-0).